 Odd numbers are numbers that cannot be arranged in pairs.
-The Ancient Greeks would consider numbers that could not be arranged in two rows as odd.
+The ancient Greeks would consider numbers that could not be arranged in two rows as odd.
 This concept has changed over the millennia.
-For example, take any multiple of the number 2.
-You would realize that none of these numbers can be arranged in pairs of 2.
+For example, take any multiple of 2.
+You would realize that all these numbers can be arranged in pairs of 2.
 Interestingly, all the integers except the multiples of 2 are odd numbers.
 You will learn about this property later in the article.

 |1.||What are Odd Numbers?|

 |4.||Types of Odd Numbers|